progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!-- #### core.excludesfile #### -->
 #### core.excludesfile ####

 In Kapitel 2 habe ich bereits beschrieben, wie Du mit Hilfe der projektspezifischen `.gitignore` Datei Git dazu bringst, bestimmte Dateien nicht weiter zu verfolgen beziehungsweise zu Stagen, wenn Du den Befehl `git add` verwendest.
-Falls Du jedoch eine weitere Datei außerhalb Deines Projekt verwenden willst, die diese Werte enthält oder zusätzliche Muster definiert, dann kannst Du Git mit der Option `core.excludesfile` mitteilen, wo sich diese Datei befindet.
+Falls Du jedoch eine weitere Datei außerhalb Deines Projekts verwenden willst, die diese Werte enthält oder zusätzliche Muster definiert, dann kannst Du Git mit der Option `core.excludesfile` mitteilen, wo sich diese Datei befindet.
 Trage hier einfach den Pfad zu einer Datei ein, welche entsprechend einer `.gitignore` Datei aufgebaut ist.

 <!--
 You can put patterns in your project’s `.gitignore` file to have Git not see them as untracked files or try to stage them when you run `git add` on them, as discussed in Chapter 2.
 However, if you want another file outside of your project to hold those values or have extra values, you can tell Git where that file is with the `core.excludesfile` setting.
 Simply set it to the path of a file that has content similar to what a `.gitignore` file would have.